mcritz/VaporUploads/README.markdown

 - Futures
 - NIO’s file handling types: `NonBlockingFileIO` and `NIOFileHandle`

-These aren’t extremely difficult concepts, but if its new domain expertise for you then you’ll have the benefit of learning something new.
+These aren’t extremely difficult concepts, but if its new domain expertise for you then you’ll have the personal benefit of learning something new.

-The benefit is that the inbound bytes are handled and released from memory, keeping memory usage extremely low: KB instead of MB/GB.
+The technical benefit is that the inbound bytes are handled and released from memory, keeping memory usage extremely low: KB instead of MB/GB.
 You can support many concurrent connections.
 You can stream very large files.

 ## WebSocket Streaming